Szwochm/OSCP-Prep/eCCPT Networking/README.md

 I used exploit/windows/smb/smb_relay and sucuessfully obtained a root on the target.

 The lab crashed.
-I looked at the solution to see if I missed anything, and I finished all of the tasks sucuessfully before the lab crashed.
+I looked at the solution to see if I missed anything, and I finished all of the tasks sucessfully before the lab crashed.

 POST LAB Questions: The challenges did not contain the string that implies that a string is less than 7 characters (2f85252cc731bb25).
 However after extracting the hashes in an elevated meterpreter session, and cracking them, I noticied that they are empty. aad3b435b51404eeaad3b435b51404ee (LM) and 31d6cfe0d16ae931b73c59d7e0c089c0 (NTLM) [(empty hashes)](https://security.stackexchange.com/questions/169923/john-the-ripper-not-displaying-cracked-password) correspond to an empty password.
 If the hashes were empty why did they not show 2f85252cc731bb25 in the challenge? empty is less than 7 characters.